tonysm/rich-text-laravel/README.md

 }
 ```

-You can see a full working implementation of this OpenGraph example in the Chat workbench demo (or in [this PR](https://github.com/tonysm/rich-text-laravel/pull/56)).
+You can see a full working implementation of this OpenGraph example in the Chat Workbench demo (or in [this PR](https://github.com/tonysm/rich-text-laravel/pull/56)).

 ### Plain Text Rendering
 <a name="plain-text"></a>